Philand/MyPythonKnowledge/README.md

 ## Authors

-This project is developed by https://github.com/Philand.
+This project is developed by https://github.com/Philand[Philippe Pinçon].